California’s violent crime rate increased in 2021.

 - While the violent crime rate has fluctuated year-over-year, it has remained relatively stable this past decade—between 428 and 466, hovering near its 2010 level (440), when California embarked on major criminal justice reforms.

-California’s violent and property crime rates hit historic lows in 2020
+While violent and property crime rates increased in 2021, both remain relatively low

 NOTE: Violent crime includes homicide, rape, robbery, and aggravated assault; property crime includes burglary, motor vehicle theft, and larceny theft (including non-felonious larceny theft).

-The statewide property crime rate declined in 2020.
+The statewide property crime rate also ticked up in 2021.

 Crime rates vary dramatically by region and category.

-- At 274 violent crimes per 100,000 residents in 2020, the lowest violent crime rate was on the southern coast and border (Imperial, Orange, San Diego, and Ventura Counties), while the Sierra region had the lowest property crime rate, at 1,510 per 100,000 residents.
+- The lowest violent crime rate—at 305 per 100,000 residents in 2021—was on the southern coast and border (Imperial, Orange, San Diego, and Ventura Counties), while the Sierra region had the lowest property crime rate, at 1,603 per 100,000 residents.

-- The state’s highest rate of violent crime was in the San Joaquin Valley, which had 559 violent incidents per 100,000 residents, while the highest rate of property crime occurred in the San Francisco Bay Area, which had 2,608 property incidents per 100,000 residents.
+- The state’s highest rate of violent crime was in the San Joaquin Valley, which had 640 violent incidents per 100,000 residents.
+The highest rate of property crime was in the San Francisco Bay Area, at 2,718 per 100,000 residents.

-- A total of 37 of the state’s 58 counties saw violent crime rise in 2020, with 16 counties experiencing increases of 20% or more.
-However, 12 of these 16 counties are smaller counties, which are especially susceptible to wide swings in crime rates due to small populations and rare instances of violent crime.
+- Of the state’s 58 counties, 37 saw violent crime rise in 2021, with rates in 10 counties increasing by 20% or more.
+However, 8 of these 10 counties are smaller counties, which are especially susceptible to wide swings in crime rates due to small populations and rare instances of violent crime.